 4. Single-arm Dumbbell Row

-How to do a single-arm dumbbell row:
+Steps to perform a single-arm dumbbell row:

 - Grab a dumbbell in your right hand with a neutral grip.